 Inheritance of pin properties is controlled with the INHERIT(PIN) attribute.
 When a property is attached to a pin, it becomes a property of that pin.
 If it has the INHERIT(PIN) attribute, it inherits to the interface signal for the pin.
-Once on a signal, an INHERIT(PIN) property is copied to other pins.
-A property with the INHERIT(PIN) attribute is automatically given the INHERIT(SIGNAL) attribute.
+Once on a signal, an INHERIT(PIN) property copied other pins. property with is to Α the INHERIT(PIN) attribute is automatically given the INHERIT(SIGNAL) attribute.

-For example, suppose the X property is attached to the A pin of the FOO body.
-Within the FOO.LOGIC drawing, the signal A\I appears and connects to the B pin of a GRBX body.
-If the X property has the INHERIT(PIN) attribute, it will first appear as a property of the A\I signal and finally a property of the B pin of the GRBX body.
+For example, suppose the X property is attached to the A pin of the ELAN body.
+Within the ELAN.LOGIC drawing, the signal A\I appears and connects to the B pin of a EREG body.
+If the X property has the INHERIT(PIN) attribute, it will first appear as a property of the A\I signal and finally a property of the B pin of the EREG body.

-The WIRE DELAY property has the INHERIT(PIN) attribute by default (assigned in the system-wide property attributes file).
+The WIRE_DELAY property has the INHERIT(PIN) attribute by default (assigned in the system-wide property attributes file).
 When used as a signal property (with the WD text macro) as follows: